izzetbiophysicist/Atom_renumber/README.md

 Takes a residue with shuffled atom numbers, sets it as atom 1, finds its closest neighbor and numbers it atom 2.
 Switches to atom 2, finds its closest neighbor and so on

-Takes a PDB, the ID of the residue to be renumbered and the nmber of the atom that will be considered as atom 1
+Takes as input a PDB, the ID of the residue to be renumbered and the nmber of the atom that will be considered as atom 1

 Usage: